osuuj/nokia-city-data-analysis/CONTRIBUTING.md

 ## Code of Conduct

 We strive to maintain a welcoming and inclusive environment.
 By contributing to this project, you agree to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).

 ---

+## Project Documentation

+For more detailed information on specific components, refer to their README files:

+- [ETL System Documentation](etl/README.md) - Details on the ETL pipeline
+- [Server Documentation](server/README.md) - Details on the FastAPI server
+- [Client Documentation](client/README.md) - Details on the frontend application

+---